HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 ## Compression algorithms

-IANA maintains a [list of valid HTTP Content Encodings](https://www.iana.org/assignments/http-parameters/http-parameters.xml#content-coding) that can be used with the Accept-Encoding and Content-Encoding headers.
+IANA maintains a [list of valid HTTP content encodings](https://www.iana.org/assignments/http-parameters/http-parameters.xml#content-coding) that can be used with the `Accept-Encoding` and `Content-Encoding` headers.
 These include gzip, deflate, br (brotli), as well as a few others.
 Brief descriptions of these algorithms are given below:

 *   [Gzip](https://tools.ietf.org/html/rfc1952) uses the [LZ77](https://en.wikipedia.org/wiki/LZ77_and_LZ78#LZ77) and [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) compression techniques, and is older than the web itself.
 It was originally developed for the UNIX gzip program in 1992.
 An implementation for web delivery has existed since HTTP/1.1, and most web browsers and clients support it.
 *   [Deflate](https://tools.ietf.org/html/rfc1951) uses the same algorithm as gzip, just with a different container.
 It’s use was not widely adopted for the web because of [compatibility issues](https://en.wikipedia.org/wiki/HTTP_compression#Problems_preventing_the_use_of_HTTP_compression) with some servers and browsers.